alci79/DayZLingor/Documentation/DayZMod-Credits.md

 * Adam (Max)
 * Gaz Green
 * DzAirmaX
+* Bodster

 Contributing
 ------------
 Want to contribute?
 Or have we missed your name?
-Please contact R4Z0R49 on [http://dayzmod.com/forums/.](http://dayzmod.com/forum/
+Please contact R4Z0R49 on [http://dayzmod.com/forums/.](http://dayzmod.com/forum/)